 There's no cooler (pun intended) way to top a wedding dress than with a fuzzy jacket.
 Not only does it keep out the winter chill, but it makes you irresistibly soft and touchable.
-The white topper was also a gorgeous contrast to this bride's feminine glittering reception dress and glossy chignon.
+The white topper gorgeous contrasts with this bride's feminine glittering reception dress and glossy chignon.

 This bride's long, luxe coat kept her cozy on her blustery big day.
 The modern pattern and metallic threading were totally eye-catching, and the white accents complemented her sleek, minimalist wedding dress.
-She continued the modern bridal theme by pulling back her hair in a no-fuss, simple updo and accessorizing with metallic silver shoes and clutch.
+She continued the modern bridal theme by pulling back her hair in a no-fuss, simple updo and accessorizing with a clutch and metallic silver shoes.